jessecreatives/Blog/index.md

     type: section_content
     title: About
     content: >
-      Fullstack developer & designer who is enthusiastic about programming and automation.

-      Fan of coffee and Liverpool FC.

-      Writes about Web design, Web application development, programming, tech and more.
+      I'm a fullstack developer & designer based in Minato, Tokyo.
+I'm enthusiastic about programming and automation.
+Besides developing highly performant applicatioins at work, I also write about Web design, Web application development, programming, tech and more.

+      When I'm not working, I would brew coffee, practise Latte Art or watch a Liverpool FC match.
     actions:
       - label: Contact Me
         url: /contact